Tourism in Turkey: Medical tourism

 An emerging branch of tourism in Turkey is medical tourism.
-Commonly performed medical procedures are hair transplant operations, rhinoplasty and cosmetic dentistry as it draws in thousands of foreigner tourists every year.
+Commonly performed medical procedures are hair transplant operations, rhinoplasty, cosmetic dentistry, bariatric surgery, buttock augmentation, mammaplasty and mastopexy as it draws in thousands of foreigner tourists every year.
 In 2021, the revenue generated from medical tourism was given as $1.05 billion with 642,000 people that visited for the purpose of getting medical service.
 This is due to Turkey offering high-quality clinics for affordable pricing compared to the rest of Europe and its central location between Asia and Europe.
 Other reasons for the high demand for healthcare in Turkey are foreigners having easy visa procedures and immediate scheduling for operations.

 Development of tourism

 Most tourist arrivals in Turkey come from the following countries:

 Foreign tourist arrivals increased substantially in Turkey between 2000 and 2005, from 8 million to 25 million, which made Turkey a top-10 destination in the world for foreign visitors.
 2005 revenues were US$20.3 billion which also made Turkey one of the top-10 biggest revenue owners in the world.
 In 2011, Turkey ranked as the 6th most popular tourist destination in the world and 4th in Europe, according to UNWTO World Tourism barometer.
 See World Tourism rankings.
 At its height in 2014, Turkey attracted around 42 million foreign tourists, still ranking as the 6th most popular tourist destination in the world.
 From 2015, tourism to Turkey entered a steep decline.
 In 2016, only around 30 million people visited Turkey.
 2016 is described as the second year of huge losses on both visitor numbers and income, a "year of devastating losses", with Turkish tourism businesses stating that they "cannot remember a worse time in the sector".
 The number of foreign visitors started recovering in 2017 with 37.9 million visitors being recorded.
 The recovery was partly due to intense security campaigns and advertising.
 The number of Russian tourists increased by 444% after the recovery of bilateral relations, resulting in Russia becoming the top tourism market for Turkey once again.
 Increases were also recorded in the British, Dutch and Belgian markets.

 In early 2017, the Turkish government urged Turkish citizens living abroad to take their vacations in Turkey, attempting to revive the struggling tourism sector of an economy that went into contraction from late 2016.
 After the April 2017 constitutional referendum, another sharp drop in tourist bookings from Germany was recorded.
 In 2018, however, the German Tourism Industry Association recorded a growth in German tourist bookings for Turkey, with a 70% increase being recorded by the TUI Group alone.